 Spaceport America is a launching facility for numerous private space companies.
-Several observers have called it the first spaceport dedicated to commercial spaceflight.
+The facility is widely considered the first spaceport dedicated to commercial spaceflight.

 The age of space tourism officially launched when SpaceShipOne — financed jointly by Scaled Composites and Microsoft co-founder Paul Allen — successfully flew into space twice in 2004.